MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-policies.md

 # Configure IE mode policies

 >[!Note]
-> The Internet Explorer 11 desktop application will be retired and go out of support on June 15, 2022.
-For a list of what’s in scope, see the [Internet Explorer 11 desktop app retirement FAQ](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549).
-To set up Microsoft Edge, see the [Microsoft Edge setup guide](https://go.microsoft.com/fwlink/?linkid=2188234).
-The same IE11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.
-[Learn more here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/).
+> The Internet Explorer 11 desktop application is [retired and out of support as of June 15, 2022](https://aka.ms/IEJune15Blog) for certain versions of Windows 10.
+>
+> - You can still access older, legacy sites that require Internet Explorer with Internet Explorer mode in Microsoft Edge.
+[Learn how >](https://aka.ms/IEmodewebsite)
+> - The Internet Explorer 11 desktop application will progressively redirect to the faster, more secure Microsoft Edge browser, and will ultimately be disabled via Windows Update.
+[Disable IE today>](/deployedge/edge-ie-disable-ie11)

 This article explains how to configure IE mode policies.